1959–60 AEK Athens F.C. season: Overview

-The first championship of the first national division started on 25 October and the captain of AEK, Giannis Kanakis was the scorer of its first ever goal, when at the 3rd minute of the match against Ethnikos Piraeus at Karaiskakis Stadium he shaped the final 0–1 for AEK.
+The first championship of the first national division started on 25 October and Giannis Kanakis emerged as the scorer of its first ever goal, when at the 3rd minute of the match against Ethnikos Piraeus at Karaiskakis Stadium he made the 0–1 for AEK that remained as the final score.
 However, the "dark clouds" did not take long to make their appearance, showing in the most emphatic way that the change of conduct did not automatically mean the termination of the issues of previous years.
 At the 11th matchday, AEK played at Thessaloniki against Aris and the score was 2–1.
-At the 84th minute the referee, vacillating between giving a penalty or an indirect free kick to a foul on a player of AEK inside the area of Aris, he caused a clash between the footballers of both clubs.
+At the 84th minute the referee, vacillating between giving a penalty or an indirect free kick to a foul on a player of AEK inside the area of Aris, caused a clash between the footballers of both clubs.
 Thus, he stopped the match, which was repeated ten days later with another referee and ended 2–2.
 Furthermore, the serious injury of Kostas Nestoridis at the home match against Proodeftiki kept him off the pitch for about a month and during that period AEK achieved 3 draws in equal number of matches, that would cost them in the end of the season.
+From about the middle of the season onwards AEK had to carry on without their long serving captain, Giannis Kanakis, who retired as a footballer.